Ahimate Reserve

 Getting here

 You can enter the reserve from either Buick Crescent or the end of Maxwells Line, next to Paneiri Park.
 The Maxwells Line entrance is best for carparking and access to the dog agility park and enclosure.
-For quick access to the beach, walk in from Dittmer Drive.
+For quick access to the river pathway, walk in from Dittmer Drive.

 Dogs and horses welcome